jeffjl74/CSV-to-QIF/README.md

 This complicates the generation of the
 QIF `!Type:Security` [record](#securitytypemap-section-investment-accounts).
-So the workaround is to use the symbol column `E` for the name, symbol, and security to make the `!Type:Security` and `!Type:Invst` lists.
+So the workaround is to use the symbol column `E` for the name, symbol, and security.
+Then "translate" the security to the company name using the [Translations Section](#translations-section-optional) to make the `!Type:Security` and `!Type:Invst` lists.
 * The total fees are split between two columns, so the json defines a "Fees" column so we can do the math (ref.
 [CalculationRules](#calculationrules-section-optional)).
 * The "quantity" column is the number of options if the security is an option.
 For the QIF, the quantity needs to represent the number of shares.
-So the json defines the "Multiplier" column so we can do the math (ref.
+So the json captures the "Multiplier" CSV column so we can do the math (ref.
 [CalculationRules](#calculationrules-section-optional)).
+* When the security is an option, the "price" column is the price of an option, i.e. typically representing 100 shares.
+So to get a price-per-share, the CSV price must be divided by the "multiplier" column.
+This is done in the [CalculationRules](#calculationrules-section-optional).

 ### ActionMap Section (Investment Accounts)
 This section defines the translation between the "action"